rusuly/MySqlCdc/README.md

 A typical transaction has the following structure.
 1. `GtidEvent` if gtid mode is enabled.
 2. One or many `TableMapEvent` events.
    - One or many `WriteRowsEvent` events.
    - One or many `UpdateRowsEvent` events.
    - One or many `DeleteRowsEvent` events.
 3. `XidEvent` indicating commit of the transaction.

+### Reading binlog files offline
-In some cases you will need to parse binlog files offline from the file system.
+In some cases you will need to read binlog files offline from the file system.
 This can be done using `BinlogFileReader` class.
 ```csharp
 static async Task Start()